DataDog/integrations-core/docs/dev/create-an-integration-recommended-monitor.md

 ## Follow alerting best practices

-An integration monitor should contain the following information:
+Below is an example of a well defined monitors:

 {{< img src="developers/create-an-integration-recommended-monitor/monitor-example.png" alt="An example of a Recommended Monitor" width="100%">}}

+Refer to our [documentation on defining a monitor][6].

+In addition to the monitor definition, the following information is required for recommended monitors:
 - **Title** is what users see when browsing the content in the Datadog platform, it should allow them to quickly understand the underlying failure mode the alert is covering.
 See examples below:
     - New flaky tests
     - High CPU usage on hosts